zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 4. Click **Edit Configuration**.
 5. Make the changes and save.

-## Deleting Configuration
+## Deleting Jira Configuration

-{{% alert color="info" %}}
+{{% alert color="warning" %}}
-After you delete a configuration, all linked projects an epics added from those projects are removed.
+If you already have [linked Jira projects](#link-jira-project) to the portoflio using the Jira configuration, after you delete the Jira configuration, the linked Jira projects will be unlinked from the portfolio automatically.
 {{% /alert %}}

 To delete a configuration, do the following steps: